maxime-42/Rainfull/level00/report.md

 If the condition is met, it allocates memory for the string "/bin/sh," sets user and group IDs, and then executes the shell.<br/>
  Otherwise, it prints "No !" to the standard error stream

-4. How to find the password
+4. How to find the password:
-When give to the programe `423` as argument it launch a shell with  rights to print the file `.pass` `cat /home/user/level1/.pass` output : `1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a`
+When give to the program `423` as argument it launch a shell with  rights to display the file `.pass`<br/>
+`cat /home/user/level1/.pass` output : `1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a`